 2. Puppy Linux

-Linux distributions are known for their versatility.
-They have interesting names, unique purposes, and most of them are heavily customizable.
-One such Linux distro with a cute name and special purpose is Puppy Linux.
+In case you’re looking for a Linux distro with a cute name and special purpose, then check out Puppy Linux.
 One should note that Puppy Linux isn’t based on some other distro.
-Instead, it can be built from packages of other distros like Ubuntu and Slackware.
-The choice of your binaries determines the availability of additional packages.
-In simpler language, if you’re comfortable with apt-get, go with Ubuntu version.
+Instead, it can be built from packages of distros like Ubuntu.

-The size of Puppy Linux is very less, somewhere around 200MB.
-It’s one of the smallest Linux distros on this list for 2018.
-So, dump all your worries about lesser storage space on your old PC in a corner.
-To reduce its size, it doesn’t come with any popular preinstalled applications but it’s understandable.
-Just like many other Linux distros, you can also go for the live booting option using CD/DVD or USB.
-It boots itself entirely into the RAM on bootup, so it’s pretty fast and responsive.
-The developers of this lightweight Linux distro call it “grandpa-friendly certified,” which means that it’s very easy to use.
+Like many other Linux distros, you can also go for the live booting option using CD/DVD or USB.
+It boots itself entirely into RAM on bootup, so it’s pretty fast and responsive.
+The developers of this lightweight Linux distro call it “grandpa-friendly certified,” which means it’s straightforward to use.

 Minimum hardware requirements for Puppy Linux: